-Rule 45(a) of the FRCP speaks of "issuing" a subpoena.
-The term "issuing" as used in this context has two distinct meanings:
+FRCP 45(a) speaks of "issuing" a subpoena.
+The term "issuing" has two distinct meanings in this context:

-- Who can physically sign the subpoena. - Which court's name must appear on the face of the subpoena.
+- Which court's name must appear on the face of the subpoena. - Who can physically sign the subpoena.

 As explained below, a subpoena must be properly "issued" on both levels to be valid and enforceable.